Standard conditions of hiring any of the halls

 16. Music in the centre

 The premises are licensed with the Performing Right Society for the performance of copyright music.
-Users should, however, advise the Halls Administrator as to the frequency of musical performances during their activities.
-The Halls’ licence with Phonographic Performance Ltd (PPL), on the other hand, does not cover the performance of recorded music by hirers of the premises, who must consult with the Halls Administrator before making arrangements for the use of recorded music.
+Users should, however, advise the Hall Administrator as to the frequency of musical performances during their activities.
+The Hall’s licence with Phonographic Performance Ltd (PPL), on the other hand, does not cover the performance of recorded music by hirers of the premises, who must consult with the Hall Administrator before planning the use of recorded music.
 It is the responsibility of any independent user group which uses recorded music in its activities to check if it requires a licence from PPL and, if so, to obtain one.

 Nothing shall be done on or in relation to the premises in contravention of the law relating to betting, gaming and lotteries, and the persons or associations responsible for functions held in the centre premises shall ensure that the requirements of the relevant legislation are strictly observed.